American Youth Football/Cheer (AYF/AYC) FAQs

 How long does coverage last?

 Coverage is effective when we have received the complete application with payment and verified membership in American Youth Football.
-The expiration date for the General Liability/Accident coverage is June 30th regardless of effective date.
-For example, if you purchase coverage on July 18, your coverage will expire the following June 30.
+The expiration date for the General Liability/Accident coverage is 12 months from effective date.

 My organization is a for-profit organization and I own my team.
 Am I still eligible for coverage?